Kremlin: Turkish planes enter Syria air space at own risk

 The Russian Defence Ministry said late on March 1 that Moscow could not guarantee the safety of Turkish planes flying in Syria after Damascus said it was closing the air space over Idlib region, TASS news agency reported.

 The ministry issued the warning after Turkey shot down two Syrian warplanes over Idlib earlier in the day.
-Turkish forces also struck a military airport located well beyond its frontlines.
+Turkish forces also struck a military airport located well beyond their frontlines.
 The attacks were seen as a sharp increase in Turkey’s military operations in northwest Syria in the wake of air strikes that killed dozens of Turkish soldiers on February 27.
 That assault would appear to have been conducted using Russian air power but Turkish President Recep Tayyip Erdogan has not yet reached the point where he would risk turning the conflict in Idlib into a war with a major power—officials in Turkey have been careful to blame all attacks suffered in Syria on the country’s Bashar al-Assad regime, while playing down the role of its Russian backers and talking up the prospect of talks between Erdogan and Russian counterpart Vladimir Putin taking place in the coming days.
-But Turkey’s president finds himself under building domestic pressure given his bungling of the economy and atrocious human rights record, and if he finds himself backed into a humiliating corner on the foreign policy front there is no saying he might not lash out.
+But Turkey’s president finds himself under building domestic pressure given his bungling of the economy and atrocious human rights record, and if he also finds himself backed into a humiliating corner on the foreign policy front there is no saying he might not lash out.

 TASS cited Russian Counter Admiral Oleg Zhuravlev as cautioning Turkey: “In these conditions the leadership of Russia’s military contingent [in Syria] cannot guarantee the safety of Turkish flights in Syrian skies.”